 1) Schedule a Free Waste Assessment

 Know what you throw.
-Contact City staff or Waste Management to schedule a free waste evaluation.
-During the assessment, agency staff will evaluate the amount and type of waste generated, determine your building’s recycling potential and recommend how to incorporated recycling into your current service mix.
+Contact Athens Services to schedule a free waste evaluation.
+During the assessment, Athens staff will evaluate the amount and type of waste generated, provide guidance on proper recycling, and help "right-size" your building’s trash/recycling service.

 2) Reduce Your Use

 Find ways to reduce your waste before recycling (or disposal) for even greater environmental and financial rewards.
-Start with a visit to our waste reduction tips page for ideas.
+Start with a visit to our office waste reduction page for tips.

 3) Get Your Equipment in Place

-Contact Waste Management to schedule service level changes based on your waste assessment.
+Contact Athens Services to schedule service level changes based on your waste assessment.
 This will entail the delivery of new bins or the exchange of existing ones.

 Organize equipment and in the office/business space.
 This may require purchasing containers for the collection of recyclables, or repurposing existing containers for recycling.
 Be creative – an empty paper box can serve as a no-cost collection container for office paper and other recyclables.

-Now Available! - Free deskside recycling boxes for Thousand Oaks businesses.These cardboard containers are great for collecting clean recyclables (office paper, empty bottles/cans, plastic containers, etc.) in an office environment.
+Free deskside recycling boxes available to Thousand Oaks businesses.These cardboard containers are great for collecting clean recyclables (office paper, empty bottles/cans, plastic containers, etc.) in an office environment.
 Approximate dimensions: 15" wide x 10" high x 9" deep.
-Limit 50 boxes per business.
+Limit 20 boxes per business.
 Available to Thousand Oaks locations only.
 While supplies last!

 Make it easy for your employees.
 Recycling programs are more successful if collection containers are placed close to the source of generation.
 Consider putting paper recycling bins under employee’s desks and near areas with lots of paper waste.
 Collection containers for comingled recyclables are appropriate for common areas and break rooms.
 Placing a recycling container next to every trash container is a great rule of thumb.
 A little up-front investment in recycling equipment and proper placement will have long-term benefits for your business recycling program.